-The Deputy Speaker: Today it is a motion of no confidence against the Speaker.
-By pointing towards the Prime Minister doing certain things is not, to my opinion, tackling the conduct of the Speaker.
+The Deputy Speaker: Today it is a Motion of No Confidence against the Speaker.
+By pointing towards the Prime Minister doing certain things, it is not, in my opinion, tackling the conduct of the Speaker.

 Mr Mohamed: I am talking about the conduct...